-A company may compensate the intermediary for its participation in the crowdfunding offering, so long as that compensation does not include a financial interest in the company.
+A company may compensate the intermediary for its participation in the crowdfunding offering.
 An intermediary must advise all investors, who open accounts with it, of the manner in which it will be compensated in connection with a crowdfunding offering.

 An intermediary may compensate a third party for directing (but not soliciting) companies or potential investors to the intermediary's platform.
-If the compensation is not paid to a registered broker or dealer, the compensation could not be based on the purchase or sale of a security offered under the crowdfunding rules.
+If the compensation is not paid to a registered broker or dealer, the compensation must not be based on the purchase or sale of a security offered under the crowdfunding rules.